 If you are looking for ways you can get your succession planning process started at your organization, don’t hesitate to contact us today.
 We’d love to be your trusted resource as you strategize your business growth.

-About the Author: Julie Burmania the Senior Director of Project Management at HR Collaborative.
+About the Author: Julie Burmania is Senior Director of Project Management at HR Collaborative.
 Connect with Julie on LinkedIn.